3.2.10 – Victims’ Economic Security and Safety Act (VESSA) Leave

 3. other corroborating evidence.

-3. Documentation for Requesting VESSA Leave: The College requires not less than forty-eight (48) hour advance notice for foreseeable leaves.
+5. Documentation for Requesting VESSA Leave: The College requires not less than forty-eight (48) hour advance notice for foreseeable leaves.
 If the leave is not “foreseeable,” the College requires notice as soon as possible.
 The College monitors the leave and may require periodic progress reports.
 An employee may apply for VESSA leave by completing the VESSA Leave Application Form and submitting it to the Human Resources Office.
-Failure to provide required certification within 15 calendar days may result in denial of leave.
+Failure to provide the required certification within 15 calendar days may result in denial of leave.

-4. Employee Status and Benefits During Leave:
+6. Employee Status and Benefits During Leave:

 1. The College continues all health care benefits for the employee and contributes the same amount to the health plan as if the employee were actively employed.

 Currently, the employee pays a portion of the health care premium.
 While using paid time off the College will continue to make payroll deductions to collect the employee’s share of the premium.
 While on unpaid leave, the employee must continue to make this payment, either in person or by mail.
 The payment must be received in the Payroll Office by the first day of each month.
-If the payment is more than 30 days late, the employee’s health care coverage may be dropped for the duration of the leave.
+If the payment is more than 30 days late, the employee’s healthcare coverage may be dropped for the duration of the leave.
 The College will provide written notification 15-days prior to the employee’s loss of coverage.

 2. There is no gain or loss of seniority during the leave.